campbe13/docker-ecq2020/pandocker/WINHOWTO.md

 Determine where the file to be converted and the config.pandoc file are on your windows system the example below assumes in your Documents directory, example `C:\Users\pcampbell\Documents>`

 The easiest way to use this is using a config file
-1. Create a file in your Documents directory,  `config.pandoc` or `config.pandoc.txt`, example contents:
+1. With your word docx, create a file in your Documents directory,  `config.pandoc` or `config.pandoc.txt`, example contents:
      ```
      OUT=win-my-word.md		# destination file name
      IN=win-my-word.docx      	# file to be converted
      TYPE=markdown		# conversion type
      ```
-1. Open a Command Prompt
+1. Open a Command Prompt Window
 2. Run the following in a Command Window `docker run --rm --volume "%USERPROFILE%\Documents:/data"  -ti dawsoncollege2020/pandocker`  (can also  be run in [PowerShell](#powershell)

 Did you get a weird `No such file or directory` when it's clearly there?
-Just retry, see [error](#no-such-file)
+Just retry, see [know bug](#no-such-file)

 Note the first time you run this it will take longer as it has to download the image (~300MB,) subsequent runs will use the local copy.

-That\'s it, if there are no typos you will see `myword.md` in the same Documents directory.
+That\'s it, if there are no typos you will see `win-my-word.md` in the same Documents directory.
 ### headless run time example
 ```
 PS C:\Users\pcampbell\Documents> docker run --rm --volume "$env:USERPROFILE\Documents:/data"  -ti dawsoncollege2020/pandocker